berislav-vidakovic/WebShop/Readme.md

-# Hasura Webshop Project
+# Webshop serverless Project

-I built a React + TypeScript frontend using Apollo Client that connects to Hasura via GraphQL over HTTPS and WebSockets, handling queries, mutations, and subscriptions without a custom backend.
+React + TypeScript frontend that connects to Hasura via GraphQL over HTTPS and WebSockets, handling queries, mutations, and subscriptions without a custom backend.
+Hasura is running as Docker container on Ubuntu VPS in separate subdomain.

 ## Table of contents